KASHMIR BHAVAN

 • Around 400 KP families were issued migrant I/cards by the Dy.
 Commissioner Bangalore after hectic efforts.

-• Admissions in KV schools and professional institutions were got materialized.
+• Admissions in KV schools and professional institutions were facilitated.

-• Various seminars, demonstrations held to create world media awareness of the exodus.
+• Various seminars, demonstrations were held to create global media awareness of the exodus.

-• Social & cultural events were held annually.
-Prominent artists and singers, Daleep Langoo, Deepali Wattal, Ravi Bhan and Dhananjaya Kumar who all came down to Bangalore to entertain public on various occasions.
+• Social & cultural events were organized annually.
+Prominent artists and singers, such as, Daleep Langoo, Deepali Wattal, Ravi Bhan and Dhananjaya Kumar came to Bangalore on various occasions to entertain the public.

 • Several demos on MG road were held under incessant rains, where the Bangalore KHS team stood solid rock.
 Later, memos were presented to the Governor for speedy help to the community.
 Help was also sought from local Kannadigas, from time to time.
 To name a few, contribution of Shri Somshekhar VK, Virat Singh, Madhusoodan Rao Maney, T C Venkatesh, Prof E Radhakrishna, Prof Dooraiswamy, R Seetaram, and many others cannot be forgotten.